 The ISO7 facility contains one ISO-5 A2 biological safety cabinet, a double stack of temperature controlled CO2 incubators, an undercounter -80°C freezer and 4°C refrigerator, and table top centrifuge for cell isolation.

 The GMP space is ideally suited for production of GMP or “351” products that are more than minimally manipulated and held under Investigational New Drug status with the FDA.
-These are products only available at Children’s National Health System and are manufactured for our clinical trials.
+These are products only available at Children’s National and are manufactured for our clinical trials.

 Examples of cells manufactured in this environment include: